 It’s hard to think of an item of clothing more widespread across age, profession, and taste than the sweater.
-It’s as likely to be seen worn over a shirt and tie at a meeting as it is with a pair of perfectly worn-in blue jeans during a weekend game of touch football.
-And if you’re willing to count a sweatshirt as a type of sweater, the applications go even further to include athletic-wear.
+It’s as likely to be seen worn over a shirt and tie at a meeting as it is with a pair of perfectly worn-in blue jeans during a weekend walk on the beach.
+And if you’re willing to count a sweatshirt as a type of sweater, the applications go even further to include athletic wear.

 Historically, sweaters were depended on for their practicality, sailors wore heavy wool knits to keep warm in extremely cold temperatures.
 Even the friendly cardigan is battle-tested; it’s named for a garment that the 7th Earl of Cardigan, James Brudenell, supposedly outfitted his soldiers with during the disastrous Charge of The Light Brigade.
 Fortunately, at least the sweater’s reputation has recovered.